bhattlab/phanta/README.md

 snakemake -s <path_to_cloned_repo>/Snakefile \
 --configfile <path_to_cloned_repo>/testing/config_test.yaml --jobs 99 --cores 1 --max-threads 16

+Since this command will take some time to finish, **it is recommended to run this command in a `tmux` session** or similar setup.

-*Note:* Please replace the number provided to max-threads with the maximum number of threads you have available. **If you are in the Bhatt Lab**, you don't need the `--cores` and `--max-threads` options; rather, you can replace them with `--profile scg`
+*Note:* Please replace the number provided to max-threads with the maximum number of threads you have available.
+Note that if this number is greater than 16, you can (but don't need to) also change the argument to kraken2_threads in config_test.yaml. **If you are in the Bhatt Lab**, you don't need the `--cores` and `--max-threads` options; rather, you can replace them with `--profile scg`

+When execution has completed, please check that your `test_phanta` has an empty file called pipeline_completed.txt.
+You should also have two new subdirectories in `test_phanta` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.

 ## Basic Usage

+CONTINUE HERE

 ## Main Outputs

 # Advanced